Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Affinitic.md

 *(This card is always treated as an 'Affinitic' card.)*
 Must first be Fusion Summoned with 'Affinityzacion'.
 Once per turn (Quick Effect): You can target another card on the field or in either player's Graveyard; this card gains its effects.
 You cannot target a card with the same name twice.
 If this card is targeted by a card effect (Quick Effect): You can activate that effect as if it were this card's.
 If this card leaves your field: You can Special Summon 2 other 'Affinitic' monsters from your Graveyard.

+### Tychus &ensp; 0 / 0
+Lv12 Fusion
+*(This card is always treated as an 'Affinitic' card.)*
+Must be Special Summoned by its own effect.
+If this card is in your Extra Deck: You can roll 2 dice; if you roll 2 sixes, Special Summon this card.
+You can only use this effect of 'Tychus' once per turn, also you can only Special Summon 'Tychus' once per Duel in this way.
+This card is unaffected by card effects (except its own) and cannot be destroyed by battle while in Defense Position.
+Once per turn: You can roll 2 dice, then if both rolls were equal, activate 1 of the following effects depending on the result;
+• 1: Banish this card.
+• 2: Destroy all monsters your opponent controls.
+• 3: Shuffle all other cards on the field into the Deck.
+• 4: Banish all other cards on the field.
+• 5: Destroy all monsters you control.
+• 6: You win the Duel.

 ### Whisper &ensp; 2100 / 2900
 Lv11 Fusion
 3 Effect monsters